 The Courtauld Institute of Art is an international centre for the study of the history and conservation of art and is also home to one of the finest small art museums in the world.
 Its Institute of Art, a college of the University of London, is the pre-eminent centre for the study of the history of art in Europe.
 The Foundation has endowed an academic post for the study of European art of the 20th century, in particular, German Expressionism.
-The gift was made by the Foundation in honour of Dr Shulamith Behr, Honorary Research Fellow at the Courtauld, who taught Nicolai Tangen during his MA studies there.
+The gift was made by the Foundation in honour of the late Dr Shulamith Behr, Honorary Research Fellow at the Courtauld, who taught Nicolai Tangen during his MA studies there.
+More recently, the Foundation has presented an annual AKO Curatorial Prize, open to graduates of the Courtauld's MA programme.
+The AKO Curatorial Prize is the only such prize available to MA graduates in the UK.